defencedigital/moduk-service-manual/src/secure-by-design/secure-from-the-start.md

 ## In the Ministry of Defence

-The Ministry of Defence has agreed to implement Secure by Design in all top level budgets and arm’s length bodies.
+The Ministry of Defence is implementing Secure by Design in all top level budgets and arm’s length bodies.

 The cyber landscape is constantly evolving.
 If you do not design technology and services with security in mind it can lead to serious consequences, including loss of life.